by an anonymous former Special Forces Officer

 -Patrick Henry March 1799

 We are living in extraordinary times.
 America and the world are faced with unprecedented challenges today.
 Indeed, the very fabric of our nation appears to be unraveling, as we face the pervasive threat of a global pandemic, economic hardship unseen since the Great Depression, and ever-increasing waves of societal discontent.
 The underlying causes of America’s internal anger and frustration have Americans lashing out at each other, expressions that contribute little to solving the fundamental issues of the malcontent.

 Faced with these challenges today, it is easy to become overwhelmed with negativity.
 There seems little that can be done to make a lasting impact, bring order from the chaos, and positivity from the pessimism.
-And yet, with each challenge comes opportunity, a chance to learn and perhaps grow from this experience.
+And yet, with each challenge comes an opportunity, a chance to learn and perhaps grow from this experience.
 These circumstances have already forced upon Americans a reset, a reordering of our lives to accommodate a “new normal.”

 No longer are we detached from the dynamic forces, both good and evil, that globalization has wrought, we are awash in it.
 We are all interconnected.
 Globalization has impacted our daily lives as we struggle to define our new place in this environment.
 Yet, we often feel rudderless, without a clear understanding of this changed milieu.
 How does one comport oneself, what are our responsibilities as individuals and as citizens in this new age?

 Americans have always been fiercely independent, individual liberty is at the very essence of who we are as people.
 But individual liberty and individualism can become somewhat misconstrued.
 Individualism at any cost can erode our collective sense of responsibility to others.
 As America struggles to define itself in this new era, we have the opportunity to enact practices, both formally and informally, that can restore our sense of liberty and justice for all.
 And transform Sheep into Sheepdogs…